iMissile/Self.Writing/Notes/DataScience_notes.md

 - [Deep R Programming](https://deepr.gagolewski.com/) by by Marek Gagolewski
 - [R for Social Network Analysis](https://schochastics.github.io/R4SNA/)
 - Basecamp.
 [Shape Up.
 Stop Running in Circles and Ship Work that Matters](https://basecamp.com/shapeup) by Ryan Singer
+- Andrew Gelman and Aki Vehtari
 	- Home page for the book [Regression and Other Stories](https://avehtari.github.io/ROS-Examples/) by Andrew Gelman, Jennifer Hill, and Aki Vehtari, including the code and data for the examples.
+	- Web page for the book [Active Statistics](https://avehtari.github.io/ActiveStatistics/) by Andrew Gelman and Aki Vehtari.

 ## e-books ML
 - [Deep Learning and Scientific Computing with R torch](https://skeydan.github.io/Deep-Learning-and-Scientific-Computing-with-R-torch/) by Sigrid Keydana